sparkfun/SparkFun_RTK_Firmware/docs/accuracy_verification.md

 Off the shelf we regularly see 300 down to 150mm horizontal positional accuracy using any RTK product with a good L1/L2 antenna.
 This is shown in the picture above as the circle with 'No Corrections'.

 With corrections turned on, the benefit of an RTK fix is obvious.
+The two surveyed points overlap each other so closely they are nearly indistinguishable.
 The SparkFun base station is documented [here](https://learn.sparkfun.com/tutorials/how-to-build-a-diy-gnss-reference-station) and has a location accuracy of approximately 8.4mm.
-The two surveyed points overlap each other so closely they are nearly indistinguishable.
-Using a base station is great but L-Band corrections will also get you *incredibly* similar accuracy with a lot less hassle.
+Using a base station is more accurate (as we will see) but L-Band corrections will also get you *incredibly* similar accuracy with a lot less hassle.

 ## Why doesn’t it match the image?